ttkorhonen/e3pages/docs/quickstart/1_install.md

 ```

 :::{note}
-Note that this package list is more than is strictly needed to install e3, but also contains the necessary packages for many of the e3 modules that are supported.
+Note that this package list is more than is strictly needed to install e3, but also contains the necessary packages for many of the e3 modules that are supported. ethercat-generic-dkms-1.5.2.ESS1-1 is an ESS internal package.
+It can be found at: <https://artifactory.esss.lu.se/artifactory/rpm-ics/centos/7/x86_64/>.
+For ESS internal users, this package can be installed the same way as installing standard CentOS packages.
+For external users, one will need to add this repository to package manager's repository-search-list to install this package.
 :::

 ## Building a local e3 environment